bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 240.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image240.webp){width="4.0in" height="2.0884612860892386in"}

-So, let\'s review that grid picture but using the classes this time.
+So, let&apos;s review that grid picture but using the classes this time.
 Right here we have nothing on there.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 241.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image241.webp){width="4.0in" height="2.2529910323709537in"}

-But if I use col-XX-3, we\'re using three of the 12 or 25%.
+But if I use col-XX-3, we&apos;re using three of the 12 or 25%.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 242.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image242.webp){width="4.0in" height="2.0927351268591425in"}

-If I say col-XX-6, I\'m using 50% now.
+If I say col-XX-6, I&apos;m using 50% now.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 243.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->